 Today for example I opened a KML and selected 25 features by using a selection rectangle.
 I deliberately ensured the selection rectangle was dragged all the way across the source area.
 I then pasted them to another layer.
 After the paste, seven features were not pasted.
 Only 18 features were pasted.
 Since there is no way I can look at the clipboard to see whether there were 25 features on it, I can't actually tell whether the problem was at the copy operation or the paste operation.

 After about my third or fourth attempt I finally managed to get all 25 features pasted at one operation.

-#6 Updated by Patrick Dunford almost 8 years ago
+#6 Updated by Patrick Dunford over 8 years ago